espressif/esp-faq/docs/en/software-framework/wifi.rst

 How can I increase the time for scanning routers when using ESP32 as the Wi-Fi Station to connect routers?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - In ESP32, by defualt, channels 1 ~ 11 are active scanning, while channels 12 ~ 13 are passive scanning.
+  - In ESP32, by default, channels 1 ~ 11 are active scanning, while channels 12 ~ 13 are passive scanning.
 Active and passive scanning require different amounts of time.
 For more details, please refer to `Wi-Fi scan configuration <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#scan-configuration>`_.
 The default duration for active scanning is 120 ms per channel, while for passive scanning, it is 360 ms per channel.
 You can call the following function before calling ``esp_wifi_start()`` to increase the time for scanning routers:

   .. code-block:: c